 Wallace looked over at her, seeing that she was looking at their pictures from the event.
 “What?”

 “We weren’t able to take pictures together before…”

->

-> Wallace knew what she meant.
+Wallace knew what she meant.
 He did not need her to remind him of how he and Nic had conspired with each other to get out of there after the initial mingling with some of their familiar friends.
-Though the girls did not know, but he found no need to clarify about the matters.
+Though the girls did not know, he found no need to clarify the matters.
 It was no fun seeing the girls less worked up when they argued in the future.

->

-> “I can’t believe you guys actually risk your reputation arguing like that,” Angela chided.
+“I can’t believe you guys actually risk your reputation arguing like that,” Angela chided.
 Apparently, she got herself worked up while she was at it.

 And he thought she did not care for it anymore.
 He shrugged.
 “Rumors flare up.
 Another rumor comes along.
 Things die down.
 Wash and rinse.”